Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 The iconic mural is the destination of a secular pilgrimage by Roma fans.

-Looking for Totti's mural is an opportunity to explore the narrow alleys of the Rione Monti, a very authentic area away from the hottest touristic routes.
+Looking for Totti's mural is an opportunity to explore the narrow alleys of Rione Monti, a very authentic area away from the hottest touristic routes.

 We recommend a walk along Via Panisperna, a lively street of the Rione Monti, until Piazza dell’Esquilino with its splendid Basilica of Santa Maria Maggiore.